bgd-labs/aave-proposals/src/AaveV2_Eth_TreasuryManagement_20230308/TreasuryManagement.md

 This publication presents a proposal for Aave to deploy its Ethereum Collector Contract holdings to earn yield.

-There are a number of Service Providers requiring payment in aUSDC.
-In order to provide sufficient funding, assets need to be converted to aUSDC.
-This publication proposes swapping assets to USDC and then depositing the USDC into Aave v2.
-The amount of aUSDC held post swap will be sufficient to sustain the DAO in the short term.
-We plan to do a follow up proposal to ensure the DAO has sufficient aUSDC runway.

 ## Specification

 Withdraw the following aTokens: